hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

     Compiled libraries with a Python wrapper (*non-pure* Python packages) are better loaded as modules rather than installed in the virtual environment.
-    Modules are optimized for the HPC cluster’s specific hardware and operating system.
+    This is because modules are optimized for the HPC cluster’s specific hardware and operating system.
     If a non-pure Python package isn't available as a module, you can [submit a software installation request](https://www.ugent.be/hpc/en/support/software-installation-request).